Cook Like Czechs

 ➜ What are nut rolls made of?

-Traditional Slovak nut rolls are made of yeast dough rolled out thinly and filled with ground walnuts.
-The rolled strudel is baked on a sheet after being brushed with an egg wash to give it a shiny appearance before being placed in the oven.
-The baked nut roll is cut into slices and served with tea or coffee.
+Traditional Slovak nut rolls are made with a soft yeast dough that is rolled out and spread with a filling of ground walnuts.
+The roll is then brushed with egg wash for a shiny finish and baked until golden.
+Once cooled, it is sliced and enjoyed with tea or coffee.

 Slovaks call a nut roll made of yeast dough "kysnutá orechová štrúdľa" or "orechový závin."